SE chief: ‘I suffer from imposter syndrome’

 Outlining his plan to make Scottish Enterprise more “inclusive”, he said that the one issue that had emerged from briefings with staff was the fear of failure, which he shared.

 “One reason for that is public criticism,” he told those attending the Converge Challenge dinner in Edinburgh.
 He set out his plan to put Scottish Enterprise at the centre of a restructured economy and said that “tomorrow is day one of being brave.”

-He explained how he had been a PE teacher and head of Scottish Canals and admitted that he also questioned his own abilities.
+Speaking in public for the first time since unveiling Scottish Enterprise’s new strategy, he explained how he had been a PE teacher and head of Scottish Canals but admitted that he questioned his own abilities.

-Fundamentally, Scottish Enterprise will reach out to those left behind, but who had much to offer.
+Fundamentally, Scottish Enterprise will reach out to those left behind, but who had much to offer, he said.